ikatyal2110/codepath-prework/README.md

         users to track bus routes and it gives real time locations on the bus.
 My favourite app feature is the fact that once you hop onto your bus, you can provide other people with real time information.
-For example, you can improve the accuracy of the app by letting it know if you reached in the amount of time the app specified.
+For example, you can improve the accuracy of the app by letting it know if you reached your destination in the amount of time the app specified.
 You can let other people know how crowded the bus is, or if its a little late on its route, and the more helpful you are as a passenger, the more points the app rewards you with.

     My App Idea/ Elevator Pitch
         Introducting Travl Buddy, the innovative app that digitalizes all your essential travel